simonccarter/sta/README.md

 ### Description

 This tool is a lightweight, basic, fast tool for calculating basic descriptive stastics from the command line.
 Inspired by https://github.com/nferraz/st, this project differs in that it is written in c++, allowing for the fast computation of statistics given large data sets.
+It works with stdin, so can be used downline of other programs.

 ### Installing st

 ### Usage
-    sta [options] <file>
+    cat file | sta [options]

 #### Using sta